highlights of operations

-The Sonam Field Development is designed to use the EGP facilities to deliver 215 million cubic feet of natural gas per day to the domestic gas market and produce a total of 30,000 barrels of liquids per day.
-First production at the 40 percent-owned and operated project began in June 2017 and is expected to continue ramping up in 2018.
+The Sonam Field Development Project is designed to use the EGP facilities to deliver 215 million cubic feet of natural gas per day to the domestic gas market and produce a total of 30,000 barrels of liquids per day.
+Production at the 40 percent-owned and operated project began in June 2017 and is expected to continue ramping up in 2018.

 With a 36.7 percent interest, Chevron is the largest shareholder in the West African Gas Pipeline Company Limited, which owns and operates the 421-mile (678-km) West African Gas Pipeline.
 The pipeline supplies customers in Benin, Ghana and Togo with Nigerian natural gas for power generation and industrial applications.
 It has the capacity to transport approximately 170 million cubic feet of natural gas per day.